-- Supply costs 2 CFR § 200.314 - Supplies should be listed separately - Invoices (not quotes) - Copy of purchase order - Proof of payment such as a copy of a warrant or EFT/ACH payment. - Credit or purchasing card statements are not acceptable proof of payment - Cost Sharing or Matching: A cost match is required under this program.
-AZDEMA administers cost- matching requirements in accordance with 2 CFR § 200.306.
-Shared costs or matching funds and all contributions, including cash and third-party in-kind contributions, are allowable when such contributions meet all the following criteria: - Costs are verifiable from the non-federal entity's records - Costs are not included as contributions for any other Federal award - Costs are necessary and reasonable for accomplishment of project or program objectives; - Costs are allowable under Subpart E Cost Principles - o Costs are not paid by the Federal Government under another Federal award - In-Kind Match: No more than 10% of an applicant's total federal funding allocation budget will be eligible for in-kind cost matching.
-In-Kind assistance will be limited to volunteer hours for those who attend training and exercises and third party donated facilities. - Volunteer hours are not allowable when in support of a private, for-profit events. - The following documentation is required to support these costs: - Activity agenda with outlined objectives and outcomes - Attendance roster with date and time signed in and signed out. - Grant Activities Outline must include a description of the activities, objectives, and outcomes of the volunteer hours - Supporting flyers or documentation of the planned activity. - Non-Federal In-Kind Third-Party Donations - The Value of Donated Facilities or Property: - The value of donated land and buildings must not exceed its fair market value at the time of donation to the Non-Federal entity as established by an independent appraiser and certified by a responsible official of the non-Federal entity (applicant). - Training and Exercise Expenses - o Agenda to include description of event and date - Duration of event - Location - Number of Participants

-- Signed Attendance Roster - Food purchases for training/exercise events must meet the State of Arizona Accounting Manual definition as criteria as defined in Topic 80 Section 12 - Ineligible Food for meetings and refreshments - Work through lunches are allowable only if the duration exceeds six (6) hours - Allowable meals are reimbursed according to the SAAM per diem rate - Bottled Water is allowable only if potable water is not within 100 yards of training/exercise activity
+- Supply costs 2 CFR § 200.314

+- Supplies should be listed separately

+- Invoices (not quotes)

+- Copy of purchase order

+- Proof of payment such as a copy of a warrant or EFT/ACH payment.

+- Credit or purchasing card statements are not acceptable proof of payment

+- Cost Sharing or Matching: A cost match is required under this program.
+AZDEMA administers cost-matching requirements in accordance with 2 CFR § 200.306.
+Shared costs or matching funds and all contributions, including cash and third-party in-kind

+contributions, are allowable when such contributions meet all the following criteria:

+- Costs are verifiable from the non-federal entity's records - Costs are not included as contributions for any other federal award - Costs are necessary and reasonable for accomplishment of project or program objectives; - Costs are allowable under Subpart E Cost Principles - Costs are not paid by the Federal Government under another federal award - In-Kind Match: No more than 10% of an applicant's total federal funding allocation budget will be eligible for in-kind cost matching.
+In-kind assistance will be limited to volunteer hours for those who attend training and exercises and third party donated facilities. - o Volunteer hours are not allowable when in support of a private, for-profit events. - The following documentation is required to support these costs: - Activity agenda with outlined objectives and outcomes - Attendance roster with date and time signed in and signed out. - Grant Activities Outline must include a description of the activities, objectives, and outcomes of the volunteer hours - Supporting flyers or documentation of the planned activity. - Non-Federal In-Kind Third-Party Donations - The Value of Donated Facilities or Property: - The value of donated land and buildings must not exceed its fair market value at the time of donation to the non-federal entity as established by an independent appraiser and certified by a responsible official of the nonfederal entity (applicant). - An appraisal for the value of the donated facility is required to be updated every three years. - Training and Exercise Expenses - Agenda to include description of event and date - Duration of event - Location - Number of Participants - Signed Attendance Roster - Food purchases for training/exercise events must meet the State of Arizona Accounting Manual (SAAM) definition as defined in Topic 80 Section 12 - Ineligible Food for meetings and refreshments - Work through lunches are allowable only if the duration exceeds six hours - Allowable meals are reimbursed according to the SAAM per diem rate - Bottled water is allowable only if potable water is not within 100 yards of training/exercise activity

-Appeals, Remedies for Noncompliance, Termination
+Appeals, Remedies for Noncompliance, and Termination